 Earnings per share is the amount paid to shareholders for each share they own.
 This is a key component of financial metrics used in business.
 Investors typically use this to calculate the worth of a company’s shares and compare it to the market price.

-Earnings per share indicate the profitability of a corporation.
+Earnings per share show the company’s profitability status.
 The higher the earnings per share, the greater the profitability of the firm.
 This also draws numerous fresh and beneficial investments to the organization.
+It is one of the most effective indicators for determining the financial soundness and stock value of a firm.

 Uses of Earnings Per Share (EPS) formulas